 I know very little of Thomas Robinson and his life in North Carolina other than what the records say.
-He appears to be a frontiersman, always living on the fringe of civilization.
+He appears to be the same Thomas Robinson found in Spotslvyania Co VA in 1735, and later in Brunswick Co VA, Edgecombe Co NC, Granville Co NC, Orange Co NC and then finally in Rutherford Co NC.
+He is clearly a frontiersman, always living on the fringe of civilization.
 His parents, wife and names of some of his children are not know.
 He is mentioned as a "planter" which suggests a better than average life style.
-He owned land in today's Gaston, Lincoln and Rutherford Counties in North Carolina.
+He owned land in all the North Carolina counties he lived in.
 I know of no close associates, with the exception of the Moore family and possibly the Biggerstaff family.
 Although there are numerous deeds and court records they provide little additional information.
-It's very possible he was the Thomas Roberson found in Edgecombe and then Granville Counties in NC in the 1740's and 50's.
-For more on the Thomas Robinson in Granville Co NC click here.
-For a chronological listing of events relating to Thomas Robinson in Gaston, Lincoln and Rutherford Counties NC click here.

 Here is his story as I know it: